-PUBH718: International Health
+PUBH718: Global Health 3 c

 An introduction to public health theory and practice in the context of developing countries.
 Topics include public health methods for analyzing the causes and patterns of disease in populations and the types of health concerns in developing countries.